zilorrent/App-Story-Life/README.md

 ## I want have a notification on Slack

-## But it dont notification about push to GItHub
+## But it dont notification about push to GitHub